Laura Crawford, Violin

 Karen (Kartal) Cleer, Violin, 1996- 1998, BM Western Illinois University, DMA Louisiana State University

 Janet (Williams) Bacon, Violin, 1995-1998, BM.
 University of Ohio

 Paul Lundin, Violin, 1994- 1999, BM University of Iowa, MM University of Iowa

 Weiyi Li, Violin, 1991 -1996, BA Violin Nanjing Fine Arts College, MM Southern Illinois University

 Chris Rewolinski, Violin, 1991-1994, BME University of MO, MM University of MO, DMA in progress Univ. of North Texas

-Kristina Vaska (Haas), Cello, 1991-present, BM Crane School of Music, NY; MM Northern Illinois University
+Kristina Vaska-Haas, Cello, 1991-2021, BM Crane School of Music, NY; MM Northern Illinois University

 Dan Santelices, Violin, 1991-present, BM Peabody Conservatory of Johns Hopkins University, MM Northern Illinois University

 Sylvia Mann, (Violist) taught Violin, 1990-1996, BM Chapman College, MM University of Southern CA, DMA London University

 Rebecca (Mothersbaugh) Kita, Violin, 1989-1992, BFA Carnegie-Mellon University